holepunchto/pear-docs/reference/pear/api.md

 Request access to the specified mediaType.
 Resolves to `true` if permission is granted.

 The mediaType can have the values `microphone` and `camera`.

-To leverage this API extra options need to be set which can be found in references.
+To leverage this API properly, extra options must be set in the app's `Info.plist` file to populate the permission dialogs when requesting access.
+More information regarding this can be found in the references.

 > There is no explicit `'screen'` option for this function unlike `Pear.getMediaAccessStatus`, as screen access is handled through [Electron's Screen Recording API](https://www.electronjs.org/docs/latest/api/desktop-capturer).
 This API calls the built-in Screen Recording API of macOS which prompts the user to manually grant access to the screen.